 Clean Your Black Tank Each Time You Dump

-If your RV does not have a black tank flush or it does not work you can run water through the toilet or even run a hose into the RV and fill the tank through the toilet.
+If your RV does not have a black tank flush or it does not work, you can run a hose into the RV and flush the tank through the toilet.
 Or, as mentioned above, you could buy an RV tank rinser attachment that shoots high-pressure water up into your blank tank to give it a good rinse.

-Never Store an RV With A Dry Black Tank
+Never Store an RV With a Dry Black Tank

-The best way to store an RV black tank is partially full of black tank chemicals in the water.
+The best way to store an RV’s black tank is partially full of water with black tank chemicals.
 This will make sure any solids dissolve in the time stored.
-If storing in freezing temperatures also be sure the tank has antifreeze in the water and that the tank is not more than half full.
+If storing in freezing temperatures, also be sure the tank has antifreeze in the water and that the tank is not more than half full.
 Doing this will make sure your black tank is ready to go come camping season!

 If Your RV Toilet Clogs, You’ll Be Ready!